supershaneski/openai-chatgpt-api/README.md

 The user interface is very simple and intuitive so you can probably use it without any instructions.

-All data are stored in localStorage using [zustand](https://github.com/pmndrs/zustand) for easy retrieval.
-Please be advised that this app is not for production as sending data to the backend is not optimized.
-I am always sending the system prompt, message and old conversations every time.
-Running in your computer or local network, this is not a problem.
+All data are stored in localStorage using [Zustand](https://github.com/pmndrs/zustand) for easy retrieval.

+Please be advised that this app is not optimized to be deployed for production.
+The way the data is sent to the route handler prior to sending request to the API is not efficient.

 # Prompt Design